NikolaDojic/aiven-cloud-selection/README.md

-# aiven cloud selection task
+# Aiven cloud selection task

 ## _META_
 This is not separated into two repositories only because the task description implies that there should be one repo,